• Skip to primary navigation

 • 90 g Fresh Dates Destoned.
 If not fresh, soak in boiling water for at least half an hour to soften

-• 1 teaspoon Vanilla Extract or extract of your choice, almond, coffee etc
+• 1 tsp Vanilla Extract or extract of your choice, almond, coffee etc

 • 1 pinch Sea Salt